mariecreel/christianbook-code-challenge/readme.md

 ## Time Spent in Development

+<span style="color:gray"><em>
+How long did you spend on this exercise?
+If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
+</em></span>

 I spent 7 hours developing the app according to the specification provided, then 3 hours load testing the application.